 Healthy Home offers reliable, affordable asbestos testing for Portland/Metro customers.
-We offer three unique asbestos testing services for our customers.
+We offer a variety of asbestos testing services for our customers.
+The three most common services are:

 Asbestos Abatement Protocols- A service that independently assesses your asbestos situation and then provides documents sufficient to use for the solicitation of bids from qualified asbestos abatement contractors.